sonnetmedia/karimabennoune/_posts/2023-08-13-10th-anniversary-your-fatwa-still-does-not-apply-here.md

 ---
-title: "Tenth Anniversary of Your Fatwa Still Does Not Apply Here"
+title: "Tenth Anniversary of Your Fatwa Does Not Apply Here"
 date: 2023-08-11 00:00:00
 category: journal
 tags: